-The Career Preparatory High School (formerly Career Development Center) is an alternative high school that focuses on the social, emotional, prevocational and academic needs of students.
-Educational programs are in accordance with the New York State Department of Education standards.
-Students are referred to Career Prep from all 56 school districts in Nassau County.
-They come to Career Prep with a variety of behavioral difficulties accompanied by learning disabilities.
-The school is set up with a high staff-to-student ratio in order to address the individual needs of each student in self-contained classroom settings (9:1:2 or 6:1:2).
+The Career Preparatory High School is an alternative high school that focuses on the social, emotional, prevocational and academic needs of students who come to Career Prep with a variety of behavioral difficulties accompanied by learning disabilities.
+There is a high staff-to-student ratio to better address the individual needs of each student in self-contained classroom settings (9:1:2 or 6:1:2).

 The instructional program is aligned to the New York State Common Core Learning Standards and addresses students' cognitive levels and learning styles.
 All students are given the opportunity to earn a New York State Regents diploma or other state approved high school diploma.
 Students also have the opportunity of earning college credits through a partnership with Farmingdale State College SUNY.
 Instructional and work-based learning opportunities required for the Career Development and Occupational Studies (CDOS) Commencement Credential are also provided.
 A select group of students are also afforded the opportunity to participate in a character education and life skills curriculum using horses to facilitate growth and learning.

 Career Prep also offers the Farmingdale Program at Farmingdale State College SUNY and the Career Extension Program at Hofstra University.
 These community-based programs provide a transitional atmosphere for mature students to experience a college environment and explore post-secondary school options.
 Consideration and acceptance into both of these less restrictive (9:1:2) programs are based on an internal screening process and the student's success in the program.